Are you wondering how much money you can make selling stock photos?

 - Discover new ways to depict the same thing (hard way).

 If I were you, I’d opt for the first one because it’s a lot easier.
-The general idea behind this one is that thousands of photos are uploaded on topics like “office” or “dog”.
+The general idea is that thousands of photos are uploaded on topics like “office” or “dog”.

 But, for example, when the Coronavirus was first mentioned, there were virtually no images on the topic.
 And the demand was huge.